bkesterbyld/maroon-potato/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: The no code platform for data in motion
+    title: The no code cloud service for data in motion
     subtitle: ''
     content: >
       Above ingests, stores and processes disparate data from anywhere in the